FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_client.md

 Add the server public key in the PKI database
 ---------------------------------------------

 Use the PKIKEY command to add the server public key in the PKI database.
-For more information, see <a href="../new_pki_keys_use" class="MCXref xref">Generate and manage keys</a>.
+For more information, see [Generate and manage keys](../new_pki_keys_use).

 ```
 PKIKEY id=SRV_PUB_KEY, ikname='serv.pub', ikform=ssh